 Its official languages are English and Marshallese.
 Its official currency is the United States Dollar (USD).

 The Marshall Islands government operates under a mixed parliamentary-presidential.
 Elections are convened every four years under universal suffrage (for all citizens over the age of 18).

 Natural resources on the mainland include phosphate deposits as well as copra harvesting.
-Agricultural production is concentrated in small farms and the most important commercial crops are coconuts, tomatoes, melons and the bread tree.
-There is a small but intensive agriculture of copra, coconut, sweet potato and banana.
+Agricultural production is concentrated in small farms and the most important commercial crops are coconuts, tomatoes, melons, and the bread tree.
+There is small but intensive agriculture of copra, coconut, sweet potato and banana.

 Livestock is restricted (due to the small extent) to the breeding of pigs, poultry, to a lesser extent cattle and goats.
 Obviously, fishing is very important although the seas are warm and not very prolific.

 The industry is mainly that of copra, coconut oil, frozen fish for export, handicrafts.
 The aid of the United States government is the main pillar of the economy.
 The small-scale industry is limited to handicrafts, the processing of fish and copra.